t4sk/notes/python/zk_stark/memo.md

                = (fi(x) + fi(-x)) / 2 + Bi * (fi(x) - fi(-x)) / 2x
    Check that f(i+1)(x^2) provided in the next step matches the calculation above
 5. Repeat 2 to 4, evaluate at +/-x^2, +/-x^4, +/-x^8, ...

+TODO: check at step 4 fails with high probability if fraud?
+Also, probability of prover to guess the challenge x before commit is low
 ```

 ### TODO: problem with commiting to f(x)